 Plant Disease Forecaster is still in its ideation phase.
 It is a mobile application as well as software that helps to diagnose plant diseases that occur due to environmental conditions.
 Combinations of certain temperature range, humidity range, and other environmental factors result in an outbreak of diseases in plants.
 If we keep track of the environmental conditions then we can predict diseases before they occur.

 We already have some established scientific models so, we will collect environmental data and formulate an equation.
 We will develop software through which the equation can be logged into a model.
-There are many data collection centers like weather station that records data on weather intensity, humidity, solar conditions, etc. We will log those data into the servers of our software and will fit our data into scientific models, that the software will read, and to predict the disease.
+There are many data collection centers like weather stations that record data on weather intensity, humidity, solar conditions, etc. We will log those data into the servers of our software and will fit our data into scientific models, that the software will read, and to predict the disease.

 By forecasting diseases, we can help farmers.
 Also, before launching the application, we will conduct a pilot project to see its impact.